 How the connection works

-The bridge is a three-layer stack:vibrai.amxd— a Max for Live device you load on any track.
+The core request path is a three-layer stack:vibrai.amxd— a Max for Live device you load on any track.
 Inside it, a Node.js script runs an Express HTTP server onlocalhost:3333and translates REST calls into Live’s LOM via the Maxjsobject.Vibrai.Mcp— a C# process that communicates with your MCP client over stdio using JSON-RPC.
 Every tool call is proxied to the M4L device via HTTP.- Your MCP client — Claude Desktop, Claude Code, Cursor, or any other MCP-capable host.
 It sees the tools via the standard

 tools/list/tools/callprotocol.